Kate Hawkesby: Why do we have a stadium we can't use?

 She even got personal in her attacks on the man himself.
 Why?

-When did she become the self appointed spokesperson for the Eden park Community and the anti-lifepod fundraiser brigade?
+When did she become the self appointed spokeswoman for the Eden park community and the anti-LifePod fundraiser brigade?

 A few games of rugby and some cricket, is that it?